This Month in a Nutshell

 Fertilising the Lawn

-Our Autumn Fertiliser can be applied anytime from mid August through to November, though I'd consider no later than end October for anyone north of the York Moors, Dales or Lakes.
-With low temperatures and a nutrient formula designed for the end of year you'll get little leaf growth but maximum health and colour.
-Should your schedule put you into a late October or November feeding, then also consider using Winter Green High Iron Fertiliser as this causes minimal growth whilst greening magnificently if temperatures are above about 80.
+Our Autumn Fertiliser can be applied anytime from mid-August through to November, though I'd consider no later than the end of October for anyone north of the York Moors, Dales or Lakes.
+With low temperatures and a nutrient formula designed for the end of year, you'll get little leaf growth but maximum health and colour.
+Should your schedule put you into a late October or November feeding, consider using Winter Green High Iron Fertiliser as this causes minimal growth whilst greening magnificently if temperatures are above about 80.

-If you have already fertilised and want to give the lawn a bit extra to protect from disease and reduce moss vigour whilst giving the grass a green up, try a medium to heavy liquid application of Ferrous Sulphate.
-This is also useful to reduce worm activity which may be evident in the cooler wetter conditions.
+If you have already fertilised and want to give the lawn a bit extra to protect it from disease and reduce moss vigour whilst giving the grass a green up, try a medium to heavy liquid application of Ferrous Sulphate.
+This is also useful for reducing worm activity which may be evident in cooler wetter conditions.

 Spreading Fertiliser Videos Spraying Videos